 Why landing pages help local SEO

 Google explains that local results are mainly based on relevance, distance and prominence.
-Complete business information, reviews and photos help customers and search engines understand a business.
-A landing page supports that because it provides more context: what you do, who you help, where you work and how someone can contact you.
+Complete Business Profile information helps Google match a business to relevant searches, while reviews and information available across the web can support prominence.
+A landing page gives customers more context: what you do, who you help, where you work and how someone can contact you.

 For sole traders, consistency matters: the same business name, phone number, service area and service description across your website, Google Business Profile, social media and local directories.
 If a customer sees chaos, trust drops.
 If Google sees chaos, it has less confidence in how to interpret your business.